Severe Scoliosis

 Here at the Center, we treat our severe-scoliosis patients with an integrative and customized treatment plan that allows patients to avoid the potentially heavy and irreversible consequences of spinal-fusion surgery.

-If you would like to discuss, in more detail, why surgery is not always the best treatment option, click the button below to contact us.
+If you would like to discuss, in more detail, why surgery is not always the best treatment option, click here to contact us.

 A Proactive and Functional Treatment Approach